Sanusi to Nigerians: Don’t allow President, govs intimidate you

 “It is not a comfortable situation to be in.
 When people are incompetent and they don’t like you, you wear their dislike as a badge of honour.

 “You can’t be comfortable and feel normal in a distortional environment.
 And for the young people, do not fail.
 This is your country, this is your future.
-Help us build this country for you.”
+Help us build this countr

 Disclaimer